kheller18/blockchain-joint-savings-automation/README.md

 ---

 ## 6. Deployment
   + There is currently no live deployment of this app on a common server.
 To be able to run this app, upload the `joint_savings.sol` file to the [Remix IDE](https://remix-project.org/).
 Next, compile the contract and deploy it.
-Upon successfully deployal, you will be able to test the functions of the contract.
+Upon successful deployment, you will be able to test the functions of the contract.

 ---